 Oahu on a budget

 The most frequent question I get is “ How can we vacation in Oahu on a budget”?
 First of all I suggest you book a package deal that includes airfare and hotel.
 This will save you greatly.
 Try to travel in the fall or winter for fantastic savings.
 It doesn’t matter when you go, Oahu’s weather is always the same.
-I usually travel on a tight budget and I learned to do this by puchasing this fantastic budget guide! .
+I usually travel on a tight budget and I learned to do this by browsing websites just like this one .
 The first thing you should do is find cheap airfare or a cheap package deal.
-The best place to find the cheapest rates is Travelocity.
-You can check out their prices on our Travelocity page and you can now even book your trip right here on this site.
-Another great place to check for hotel prices and reviews is to type in your destination in the search box below.
+The best place to find the cheapest rates is BookingBuddy .
+You can check out flight and hotel prices by clicking the text link.
+Another really good place to check out low airfare prices is my flight search. you can price a flight at the link below.

 The first thing you must do when you get to Oahu is pick up ;the free booklets and magazines you will find at the airport and on the streets in Waikiki.
 These magazines or brochures are called “This week Oahu”, “101 Things To Do In Oahu”, “Spotlight Oahu” etc. These booklets are full of “two for one” coupons, free food, discounts and maps of the Waikiki / Honolulu area.
 These booklets are a great way to save money when you are visiting Oahu on a budget.
 Most hotels have a refrigerator and some have a coffee pot and microwave.
 When I go to Oahu on a budget, I always take a package of unopened frozen sliced ham in a container in my luggage.
 It is still cold when I get to the hotel.
 On my first day I walk to Ala Mona Shopping Center and go to longs and Foodland.
 I buy my lettuce, tomatoes and a 12 pack of soda.
 I usually also bring a few cup of soups, coffee and snacks.
 This is a really great way to save money.
 You can make a ham sandwich each day for lunch in your hotel, at the beach or a park.
 Cutting out one meal from a restaurant saves quite a bit.
 There are some good inexpensive places to eat in Waikiki on a budget.
 Besides McDonalds, Taco Bell, and other fast food chains, there are these inexpensive restaurants with very good food: